English | Français

 What is Somatic Hypnotherapy?

 According to contemporary scientific models, emotions are complex experiences leading to coordinated changes across physical (somatic), mental, physiological (neuroendocrine), and behavioral response systems.
-Thus, an emotional response pattern always has a physical feeling, called the somatic component, a cognitive component (the meaning the brain makes of emotional feelings), and a chemical component (neuroendocrine changes).
+Thus, emotional responses always have a sensory experience - called the physical or somatic component, a cognitive mental component (the meaning the brain makes of emotional feelings), and a chemical component (the neuroendocrine changes).
 Because these manifestations are coherent, you can control your emotions by controlling either the physiology (chemistry) of your brain, the associated thoughts (the mental experience of emotions) or by controlling the associated emotional feelings (the physical experience of emotions).

-The wide variety of contemporary behavioral theories helps us understand that, despite the many fundamentally different therapeutic protocols used to modulate unwanted emotions, there is no scientific contradiction between psychiatric, psychological, and naturopathic approaches.
+The large variety of contemporary behavioral theories helps us understand that despite the many fundamentally different philosophies of approach and therapeutic protocols used to modulate unwanted emotions, there is no scientific contradiction between psychiatric, psychological, and naturopathic approaches.
 Each of the above approaches focuses on only one of the three manifestations of emotions, not because one particular manifestation has been scientifically proven to be the source of the other two, but because all emotional manifestations are coherent!
 For an emotion to manifest, the three inter-conditioned experiences must manifest simultaneously!

 The holistic or mind-body concept of healing the human being as a whole, rather than treating individual diseases, is ancient.
 What is now called "hypnotherapy" has been known to exist in almost all ancient societies.
 Although the term "hypnosis" has only been used since the 1840s, many priests, shamans, healers, and medicine men began using this technique, or some form of it, centuries earlier.
 There are written records of hypnosis dating back 5,000 years in Mesopotamia and Egypt and 2,500 years in ancient China and Greece.

-This healing practice has been kept alive by many traditional healers, priests, and shamans, as well as by famous practitioners such as the Persian physician Avicenna, the Swiss physician Paracelsus, the charismatic Austrian physician Franz Anton Mesmer, by the famous physicians and hypnosis enthusiasts Dr. John Elliotson, Dr. James Esdaile, and Dr. James Braid (who coined the term “hypnosis” in 1843 and described the traditional hypnotherapy as an empirical medical approach), and the famous Dr. Sigmund Freud, Dr. Gustav C. Jung and Dr. Milton Erickson, the founder of Ericksonian Hypnotherapy.
+This practice has been kept alive by many traditional healers, priests and shamans, as well as famous practitioners such as the Persian physician Avicenna, the Swiss physician Paracelsus, the charismatic Austrian physician Franz Anton Mesmer, the famous Dr. Sigmund Freud, Dr. Gustav C. Jung and Dr. Milton Erickson - the founder of Ericksonian Hypnotherapy, and by many other famous doctors and hypnosis enthusiasts such as Dr. John Elliotson, Dr. James Esdaile and Dr. James Braid - who coined the term "hypnosis" in 1843 and described Traditional Hypnotherapy in terms of an holistic empirical medical approach.

 Although some health professionals use several types of hypnotic induction as integrated tools in different approaches, there are no similarities in terms of their philosophical approaches or therapeutic protocols between Somatic Hypnotherapy, Psychotherapy, and Psychiatry - except for sharing some concepts.
-While most approaches to emotional well-being focus on thoughts, Somatic Hypnotherapy focuses exclusively on emotional and somatic feelings.
+While most approaches to emotional well-being focus on thoughts, Somatic Hypnotherapy focuses exclusively on emotional and somatic feelings - which are sort of a physical presence in your body.
+You feel them as physical sensations, including butterflies, heart palpitations, sweating, dizziness, shortness of breath, knots in your stomach, chest pressure, body tightness, body pains, smothering sensations, restlessness, or a sense of impending doom.

-Although Somatic Hypnotherapy uses verbal cues as a specific tool, it does not rely on your hypnotist's ability to speak, but on his ability to understand how the subconscious mind works.
+Although Somatic Hypnotherapy uses verbal cues as a specific tool, it does not rely on your hypnotist's fancy speaking ability, but on his ability to understand how the subconscious mind works.
 Somatic hypnosis has nothing to do with stage hypnosis, nor is it a magic trick.
 Those who practice it do not have the slightest supernatural power over you.
 Their only "magic" is that they know how to put their techniques, talent, and passion at your disposal to allow you to access and use the immense resources of your subconscious mind.

-This approach is based on a solid understanding of how the human mind works, as well as on the experience and talent of the practitioner.
+This approach relies on the experience and talent of the practitioner, but the results are largely determined by his solid understanding of human nature and how the human mind works.
 However, the hypnotherapist cannot take credit for your healing because he is not the one who heals you.
 His work consists mainly of guiding you to activate your inner self-healing resources.

-The therapist's talent and passion is the ingredient that can make the difference between endless sessions and brief professional therapy, with consistently good results.
-Negotiating the changes you want to experience with your subconscious is more of an art than an exact science.
+Besides skills, it is the talent and passion of the therapist that can make the difference between endless therapy sessions and a brief professional therapy with constantly good results.
+Negotiating with your subconscious the changes you want to experience is more of an art than an exact science.

 You can reach me by filling out the contact form below.